Last updated June 19, 2024.

 Dr. Pat

-Doing yoga causes an increase in the calming neurotransmitter GABA (gamma-aminobutyric acid) that helps ease the symptoms of depression.
+Doing yoga causes an increase in the calming neurotransmitter GABA (gamma-aminobutyric acid) which helps ease the symptoms of depression.

 One study found that practicing yoga 12 minutes a day for eight weeks decreased inflammation, a risk factor for depression.